facebook/react-native-website/docs/publishing-to-app-store.md

 If your application needs to access HTTP resources on production, learn how to configure ATS on your project.
 :::

+#### Tip: Set App Uses Non-Exempt Encryption

+You may also want to set "ITSAppUsesNonExemptEncryption" to `<false/>` or `<true/>` in Info.plist to bypass Export Compliance Information in Apple Store Connect.

 ### 2. Configure release scheme

 Building an app for distribution in the App Store requires using the `Release` scheme in Xcode.
 Apps built for `Release` will automatically disable the in-app Dev Menu, which will prevent your users from inadvertently accessing the menu in production.
 It will also bundle the JavaScript locally, so you can put the app on a device and test whilst not connected to the computer.